 A theodicy of consolation

-A first kind of theodicy aims at consolation, and is sometimes call a ‘practical’ theodicy.
+A first kind of theodicy aims at consolation and is sometimes called a ‘practical’ theodicy.
 No attempt is made to explain the existence of evil, or to excuse the goodness of the Creator, or to justify the mountain of human misery represented by the names of Auschwitz or Babi Yar, Hiroshima or Rwanda.
 Instead, it is simply being claimed that it is consoling to those who suffer to know that God is with them, that suffering has no cut them off from God…In this situation, it is affirmed, God does not abandon the victims.
 It can readily be seen that this theodicy is strengthened by the affirmation that the God who is with them also suffers alongside them, and so understands their situation from within.

 This is really less of a rational argument than a picture of God that has psychological effect upon the sufferer.
 No attempt is being made to argue that the suffering of God somehow accounts for human misery.
 But believing that God suffers in God’s own self and so understands their predicament at first hand may in the end be more convincing to sufferers than any formal theodicy can be.